rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-6-hierarchy-of-sets-strict.md

 **CLARIFICATION**
 Any non-empty CSS can be minimized to hold exactly one CE.

-Additional CEs do not add substantial information to a hierarchy.
-They merely increase the storage requirement of a hierarchy (hint: ancestor sets).
-That is, instead of having multiple distinct CEs per set, each of which can be understood to represent a bit of information that is unique to a set, a set should only hold one reference to the combined information of that set.
+No additional CE adds substantial information to a hierarchy as those merely increase the storage requirement of a hierarchy (hint: ancestor sets).
+That is, instead of having multiple distinct CEs per set, each of which can be understood to represent a bit of information that is unique to a set, a set should only have one reference to the combined information (set of CEs) of that set.

 **CLARIFICATION**
 A simple hierarchy of sets may be referred to as **a minimal (simple)